meythai/odin-recipes/README.md

 # odin-recipes

-A collection of Mey's famous recipes
+A collection of Odin's recommended recipes